Motown 25: Yesterday, Today, Forever: DVD release

 Motown 25 was released on DVD through Star Vista Entertainment/Time Life in six-DVD, three-DVD and one-DVD versions on September 30, 2014.
 Prior to this, the special could only be found on VHS, Laserdisc and a rare pre-recorded 8mm tape.
 The only footage of Motown 25 on DVD was Michael Jackson's performance of "Billie Jean" which was officially released on the HIStory on Film, Volume II DVD and the DVD included in Thriller 25.
 There are some differences between the VHS video release and the DVD.
 On the VHS version, there are a few shots of Berry Gordy seated in the audience that are omitted on the DVD.
 In addition, some vintage clips that were used on the original broadcast and on the VHS release were replaced, most notably during the Supremes "Stop!
 In the Name of Love" montage where several different clips of the Supremes singing the word "Stop!" were edited together.
-The majority of the clips replaced appear to be from a taping of the British show Ready, Steady, Go!: The Sounds of Motown, that featured, along with the Supremes, The Temptations, The Miracles, Martha and the Vandellas, and Stevie Wonder.
+The majority of the clips replaced appear to be from a taping of the British show Ready, Steady, Go!: The Sounds of Motown, that featured, along with the Supremes, the Temptations, the Miracles, Martha and the Vandellas, and Stevie Wonder.

-Album releases
+Album release

 The original vinyl release of the album, narrated by Lionel Richie and Smokey Robinson, was produced by Jon Badeaux in 1983.
 The name of that release is The Motown Story: First 25 Years.
 That album received a Grammy nomination for Best Historical Recording at the 26th Annual Grammy Awards.